Who can enter?

 General entry information

-Your written entry are the basis on which the judges will vote for and short-list your entry.
+Your written entry and 100-word summary form the basis on which the judges will vote for and short-list your entry.
 The 1500 words should tell your story in your way, but at the beginning of your submission the following information must be listed:

 Within your submission document you must use the following as sub-headings under which you clearly enter your information: